AndyYangjd/data_fuse_demo/README.md

 ## file-role
 - extract_one_scene.py: extract can-front and radar-front file-path in the first scene
 - convert_radarPcd_to_ascii.py: convert the file-format of Radar-pcd from binary to ascii, so we can parse the info about points, such as Position, relative-Velocity..
+- geometry_transform.cpp: get the Transform-matrix of cam and radar